nimrco/Msc-Thesis/README.md

 # Pseudomonas-aeruginosa-pseudogenes

-This repository contains the code used to conduct analysis on the Pseudomonas aeruginosa pseudogenes population.
-This work is part of thesis study for MSc degree.
+This repository contains the code used to analyze the Pseudomonas aeruginosa pseudogenes population.
+This work was developed for the article "A large-scale phylogeny-guided analysis of pseudogenes".